ThinkR-open/prepare-for-cran/README.md

 #### Cite a reference for implementation of a method or linking to a service.

-If you write an R interface to an API or implement an algorithm from a published article/book, add an reference to the publication as a DOI, ISBN, or similar canonical link, or UR for the API or article in the 'Description' field of your DESCRIPTION file.
+If you write an R interface to an API or implement an algorithm from a published article/book, add a reference to the publication as a DOI, ISBN, or similar canonical link, or URL for the API or article in the 'Description' field of your DESCRIPTION file.

 #### Use angle brackets for auto linking